 30 Nov 2026

 About the call for proposals

-Please note that you may not be the project manager for more than one application submitted for either a Collaborative Project to meet Societal and Industry-related Challenges (this call), a Knowledge-building Project for Industry, a Researcher Project for Scientific Renewal, a Researcher Project for Young Research Talents or a Three-year Researcher Project with International Mobility with an application deadline of either 10 or 17 February 2021.
+Please note that you may not be the project manager for more than one application submitted for either a Collaborative Project to meet Societal and Industry-related Challenges (this call), a Knowledge-building Project for Industry (deadline of 9 February), a Researcher Project for Scientific Renewal, a Researcher Project for Young Talents or a Three-year Researcher Project with International Mobility (application deadline of 2 February 2022 for the three latter).

 The Norwegian-language call for proposals is the legally binding version.